Views in Angular Schedule component

 • TimelineYear

-It is necessary to import and inject the appropriate view modules into the application to make use of these view modes on the Scheduler.
-Also, it is possible to display only the desired views on the Scheduler.
+To use these view modes, import and inject the relevant view modules in your application.
+You can also display only the desired views on the Scheduler.
 To define and configure specific views, use the views property.

 import { Component } from '@angular/core';